jjdeprisco/JDRenderEngine/README.md

 Before you continue, please not that what I call a "Scene" here is any separate piece of content.
 If you want to use one Scene that has within it a bunch of evolving changes, you can do that.
 If you want to transition from one piece of content to another, you can do that as well.
 A Scene can hold your intro title slide, or your outro credits.
 It's up to you.

 I've started with 12 scenes because for the material I was creating (songs 3-4 min long) that seemed to be more than enough.
 But the tool is scalable if you pay attention to the construction.
 I've tried to comment as much as possible within the scripts.

+By default, I've set Scene 1 as a title slide, which runs for 300 frames (5 sec) with no music.
+Music starts on Scene 2.
+Scene 10 is the credits slide, which runs for 300 frames (5 sec) by default.
+Scene 11 is a blackout slide, hardcoded for 1 sec.

+All of these parameters can be changed, but there is no UI yet to do so.
+See enhancements below.

 1. Select your audio file from the RENDERAUDIO CHOP - note that I've provided the option of switching to a test file for testing without rendering.
 But the render process relies on the file in the RENDERAUDIO CHOP
 3. Replace the Scene placeholders with your content